michaelzangl/minebot/Minebot/src/main/java/net/famzangl/minecraft/minebot/ai/path/world/BlockIds.md

 The checks are run against the raw integer data stored in the minecraft world binary files, but BlockSet attempts to abstract this away.

-You can do conversion between BlockState and id using Block.getStateById / Block.getStateId
+You can do conversion between BlockState and id using BlockSet.getStateById / BlockSet.getStateId